You’ve got a steady paycheck from your 9 to 5 job and that’s cool.

 If you’re looking to create your own products instead of selling someone else’s, you can create digital products.

-You can use Shopify to sell your digital products online.
-Digital products can include everything from ebooks, online courses, PDFs, custom graphic designs, stock photos, or some other digital goods.
+You can create a Shopify store to sell your digital products online.
+Digital products can include ebooks, online courses, PDFs, custom graphic designs, stock photos, or other digital goods.

 Selling these products is the epitome of passive income, as the entire process can be automated on Shopify with instant downloads.